scottseotech/todo-platform/README.md

 - **Shipping with rollback strategies**: Blue-green deployments(TODO).

-- **ChatOps for safe, auditable deployments**: Slack commands (`/deploy`, `/rollout status`) provide visibility and control(TODO).
+- **ChatOps for safe, auditable deployments**: Slack commands (`/deploy`) provide visibility and control.
 All deployment actions are logged to the #builds channel with full context: version, status, and links to workflow runs.

 - **Operability first**: Traces, metrics, and logs are correlated by service and version.
 Alerts include context (traces, runbooks) so responders can act quickly.
 Every service exports Prometheus metrics and OTEL traces.
-(TODO)

 - **Data safety**: Automated daily backups to S3-compatible storage (MinIO), point-in-time recovery tested and documented.
 Database schema changes are tracked and reversible.(TODO)